metal-slime/bentofriday/content/recipes/classic-hambagu/index.md

 # Classic Hambagu

 Are you a fan of meatloaf but regret that it comes in a whole loaf?
 Well, have I got a food for you.
 The classic Japanese hambagu is a mix of ground meats, onion, bread crumbs, and spices.
 There are many recipes but I've pretty much come up with my own that I do over and over.
 There are a variety of sauces that can be made for it, Japanese style, meat loaf style, demi-glace, etc., but for this bento, I went with the one from [Just One Cookbook](https://www.justonecookbook.com/hamburger-steak-hambagu/).
-As a bonus, definitely read her steps for making the hambagu, has some important tips/
+As a bonus, definitely read her steps for making the hambagu, has some important tips.

 ### Ingredients